SatyaRaghuNandan/BigData-Interview-Prep/Meta/528. Random Pick with Weight/Variant_RandomPickWeight_City_Population.md

+# // VARIANT: What if you had to return the city that a person lives in?
+The input is given very differently.

 Here's your requested implementation of the **Leetcode 528 variant** — where we select a **city based on its population proportionally** — rewritten in **Java** with:

 * ✅ Telugu comments